TUITION AND FINANCIAL AID

 -

-Student Tuition Recovery Fund (STRF) (non-refundable):
+Student Tuition Recovery Fund (STRF):

 $0 per $1,000 of institutional charges (subject to change).